survivejs/webpack-book/manuscript/output/01_targets.md

 };
 ```

-The idea is that this file will become the entry point of the entire library.
-You could push its functionality to separate files and it through this interface.
+The idea is that this file will become the entry point of the entire library and represents the API exposed to the consumers.
 If you want to support both CommonJS and ES6, it can be a good idea to use the CommonJS module definition here.
 If you go with ES6 `export default`, using such an export in a CommonJS environment often requires extra effort.

 ### Setting Up an npm Script